nicoll-douglas/home-server/README.md

 ### Cloudflare Tunnel

-Because I'm lazy and technology exists, I'm using a Cloudflare tunnel in order to expose my Nginx reverse proxy to the web with minimal headache.
-Requests to my configured domains are piped into the tunnel in order for Nginx to do its thing.
-You can read more about that [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
+I'm using a Cloudflare tunnel in order to expose my Nginx reverse proxy to the web with minimal headache.
+Requests to my configured domains hit Cloudflare and are piped into the tunnel in order for Nginx to do its thing.
 Cloudflare also conveniently provides a Docker image for running the Cloudflare daemon on your server which is what I use.

 ## Specifications